hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 Your instructor will provide the URL for the second lab environment.
 Bookmark it for easy reference.

-You will need to set up your workstation again as the first challenge.
+You will need to set up your workstation again in the first challenge.
 This is expected as we create a new instance for each lab.

 **STOP** after you complete the first quiz.